10 Must-Have Magisk Modules for Your Android Device

 2. Viper4Android FX

-The best part about Viper4Android is that it enables you to create sound profiles for different output devices.
-What works best for your phone’s internal speakers is unlikely to sound right for your expensive wired headphones or in-car audio system.
+The best part about Viper4Android is that it lets you create sound profiles for different output devices.
+What works best for your phone’s internal speakers is unlikely to sound right for your expensive headphones or in-car audio system.
 That no longer matters with this app—just create a profile for each one and tune the settings separately.

 Want to get the latest iOS emojis on Android?
-The iOS11.1 Emoji module for Magisk is both the quickest and easiest way to do it.
+The iOS12.1 Emoji module for Magisk is both the quickest and easiest way to do it.

 7. YouTube Vanced

-But editing the DNS settings on Android isn’t that convenient.
-The method often changes from one version of the OS to the next.
+There’s an official Cloudflare app, but it sets itself up as a local VPN, which isn’t always convenient.
 It’s far easier to install the CloudflareDNS4Magisk module.
 It directs all your mobile data and Wi-Fi traffic through the free Cloudflare service.

 10. Xposed Framework

 Before Magisk, the common way to run modules on your phone was through the Xposed Framework.
-It was among the big reasons to root your phone, and enabled you to run the peerless GravityBox mod, which housed hundreds of system tweaks in a single app.
+It was one of the best reasons to root your phone, and enabled you to run the peerless GravityBox mod, which housed hundreds of system tweaks in a single app.

 Fortunately, there’s an Xposed module for Magisk, and in some ways it’s better than the original.
 It’s systemless, so it’s not as intrusive of an app.
 It’s less likely to cause problems, and shouldn’t block Android operating system updates, either.